vstinner/vstinner.github.io/content/fs_encoding.rst

     ``'ascii'`` when the locale is not set, whereas the locale encoding is ``ISO-8859-1`` in practice.

-    This inconsistency causes different issue.
+    This inconsistency causes different issues.

 December 2012, I pushed the `commit d45c7f8d
 <https://github.com/python/cpython/commit/d45c7f8d74d30de0a558b10e04541b861428b7c1>`__: